plumber-cd/.github/profile/README.md

 And also - probably some external links would break.
 Especially, Go dependencies.

-So, anyway, this is me: @dee-kryvenko
+So, anyway, this is me: https://github.com/dee-kryvenko